-The European Studies Center (ESC), as part of its Jean Monnet European Union Center of Excellence (JMEUCE) Grant from the European Union, and based upon consultation with the ESC’s Faculty Advisory Board, announces its theme for the 2020-2021 academic year and invites proposals from faculty for events organized around this theme: Creating Europe.
+The European Studies Center (ESC), as part of its Jean Monnet European Union Center of Excellence (JMEUCE) Grant from the European Union, and based upon consultation with the ESC’s Faculty Advisory Board, announced its theme for the 2020-2021 academic year and invites proposals from faculty for events organized around this theme: Creating Europe.

 Throughout the 2020-2021 academic year, the ESC will offer and support interdisciplinary programming that addresses the theme of creation or creativity in a European context.
 The Year of Creating Europe invites comparative and transnational approaches to understanding historical and contemporary Europe.